wolverinexc/Ghost/README.md

 Ghost
 ======================

-A bot for plug.dj that is based on basicBot created by [Yemasthui](https://github.com/Yemasthui) but now maintained by [Benzi](https://github.com/Benzi)
+A bot for plug.dj that is based on basicBot which was created by [Yemasthui](https://github.com/Yemasthui) but now maintained by [Benzi](https://github.com/Benzi)

 ---